DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Abstract

 \section{Abstract}

-Automatic fingerprint recognition systems suffer from the threat of presentation attacks due to their wide range of applications in areas including national borders and commercial applications.
-Presentation attacks can be performed by fabricating the fake fingerprint of a user with or without the intention of the subject.
-This paper presents a dynamic ensemble of deep learning and handcrafted features to detect presentation attacks in known-material and unknown-material protocols.
-The proposed model is a dynamic ensemble of deep CNN and handcrafted features empowered deep neural networks both of which learn their parameters together.
-The proposed presentation attack detection model, in this way, utilizes the capabilities of both classification techniques and exhibits better performance than their individual results.
-The proposed model's performance is validated using benchmark LivDet 2015, 2017, and 2019 databases, with an overall accuracy of 96.10\%, 96.49\%, and 95.99\% attained on them, respectively.
-The proposed model outperforms state-of-the-art methods in benchmark protocols of presentation attack detection in terms of classification accuracy.
+Automatic fingerprint recognition systems suffer from the threat of presentation attacks due to their wide range of deployment in areas including national borders and commercial applications.
+A presentation attack can be performed by creating a spoof of a user's fingerprint with or without their consent.
+This paper presents a deep neural network-based solution to safeguard fingerprint recognition systems against such attacks.
+The proposed dynamic ensemble of deep CNN and handcrafted features to detect presentation attacks in known-material and unknown-material scenarios of the liveness detection.
+The proposed presentation attack detection model, in this way, utilizes the capabilities of both deep CNN and handcrafted features techniques and exhibits better performance than their individual performances.
+We have validated our proposed method on benchmark databases from the Liveness Detection Competition in 2015, 2017, and 2019, yielding overall accuracy of 96.10\%, 96.49\%, and 94.99\% on them, respectively.
+The proposed method outperforms state-of-the-art methods in terms of classification accuracy.